abiosoft/caddyserver.com/content/docs/ratelimit.md

 link: https://github.com/xuqingfeng/caddy-rate-limit
 ---

 ratelimit is used to limit the request processing rate based on client's IP address.
+Excessive requests will be terminated with an error 429 (Too Many Requests).

 ### Syntax